Introduction of making slab chocolate ganache

 Making a delicious slabbed ganache is an easy and rewarding task that can be accomplished with just a few simple ingredients.

-The best part about making your own ganache is that you can customize it to your liking by adding different flavors or ingredient, like an alchiemist.
+The best part about making your own ganache is that you can customize it to your liking by adding different flavors or ingredients, like an alchemist or a professional Chocolatier 😉

-With this guide, you will learn how to make a basic slab of chocolate ganache that will be sure to impress your clients and you palate 😉
+With this guide, you will learn how to make a basic slab of chocolate ganache that will be sure to impress your clients and your palate 😉

 Gathering the ingredients